DEDAjs/fork-proxy/README.md

 # Philosophy

-The idea is to have a very small code base that focuses on performance and security.
+The idea is to have a very small code base that focuses on performance and security with no dependencies.

 * Very small code-base - less code, less bugs, less security holes.
 This makes it easier for others to read the code and develop components for this project.
 * Code comments - Code is written and commented in a way that can be red like reading a story that describes the process.
 * Code namings - Variable and method names describe their full intension.
 No abbreviations, or 'i' or 'k' or 'foo' or 'bar' etc.
 * Code is written for others and your future self - Others must be able to easily read the code.
 You should be able to easily understand the code 10 years from now.
-* No Dependencies - the simple reason is to keeps security vanroblilities low.
+* No Dependencies - the simple reason is to keep security vulnerability low.
 * Pure Javascript ES6 - No transcoding, transforming, transporting, transposing, etc. Pure code.
 * Full Test Suite - At least this is the goal (on going testing).
 * Full document documentation - In code auto generated code documentation.